Latest

 My Apple journey started back in the 1990s as an undergraduate when I stumbled upon a lonely lab of Macintosh Classics.
 Everyone else gravitated to the PC labs, but the Mac immediately clicked for me.
 It worked the way my brain worked, and from then on I was hooked.
 Through graduate school and into my professional career, Macs have been my constant research and writing companions.

 I write a lot for my research, but like many academics I’m also guilty of procrastinating by exploring workflows.
-StrataWrite started as another one of those experiments—perhaps even a procrastination crutch—but it has now grown into a tool I plan to “eat my own dog food” with, using it for real research and manuscripts.
+StrataWrite started as another one of those experiments, perhaps even a procrastination crutch, but it has now grown into a tool I plan to use for real research and manuscripts.

 Influences and Inspirations